florentpoujol/superpowers-game-threejs-plugin/readme.md

 This plugin for [Superpowers, the extensible HTML5 2D+3D game engine](http://sparklinlabs.com), exposes THREE.js (r70) directly to the runtime.

+## Installation

+This plugin depends on [the DOM plugin](https://github.com/florentpoujol/superpowers-dom-plugin), __so you need to install it too__.

+[Download the latest release](https://github.com/florentpoujol/superpowers-threejs-plugin/releases), unzip it, rename the folder to `threejs`, move it inside `app/plugins/florentpoujol/` then restart your server.

+__Advanced:__

+Get it via `npm`:

+    npm install sup-threejs-plugin

+The name of the vendors or plugins in the `app/plugins/` folder don't matter.
+So you can leave the plugin path as `node_modules/sup-threejs-plugin`.

+The DOM plugin will be installed as any dependency in `sup-threejs-plugin/node_modules/sup-dom-plugin`, so you just need to move it two folders up.

 # Usage

 Typically, runtime objects have an `__inner` property set to their conterpart instance on the engine side which will reference the THREE objects they works with (`texture` for a Sprite asset, `threeMesh` for a SpriteRenderer, ...).